jlibovicky/jlibovicky.github.io/_posts/2020-01-29-MT-Weekly-Reformer.md

 ---

-This week I will not review a paper that is not primarily about machine translation but about a neural architecture has a potentially can make a big impact on machine translation.
-I will talk about Google's [Reformer](https://arxiv.org/abs/2001.04451), an architecture that is a more memory- and time-efficient version of the widely used Transformer architecture.
+This week I will not review a paper that is not primarily about machine translation but about a neural architecture but can make a big impact on machine translation and natural language processing in general.
+This post is about Google's [Reformer](https://arxiv.org/abs/2001.04451), a neural architecture that is a more memory- and time-efficient version of the widely used Transformer architecture.
 In this post am trying to step-by-step explain what are the two main innovations that allow the model to time and save memory.
-It contains a bit more math than usual, but I am trying to keep things as simple as possible.

 The Transformer is currently the most popular architecture for deep learning in natural language processing.
 It first became popular in machine translation in 2017.
-In 2018, it was used to train BERT, a pre-trained text representation that can be used in almost all NLP tasks and in 2019, many more Transformer-based models appeared.
+In 2018, it was used to train BERT, a pre-trained text representation that can be used in almost all NLP tasks and in 2019, many more cool Transformer-based models appeared.

-Part of the the Transformer models strength probably comes from the fact that at each layer, it considers all possible combinations of its input tokens.
-The number of such combination is quadratic in the sequence length, but it does not pose a time bottlenect thanks intensive GPU parallelization.
-But you need a memory to store the the combinations.
+Part of the Transformer's strength probably comes from the fact that at each layer, it considers all possible combinations of all its inputs.
+The number of such combinations is quadratic in the sequence length, but it does not pose a time bottleneck thanks to intensive GPU parallelization.
+Still, you need enough memory to store the combinations.
 Also, the deeper the network is, the better performance you get, which also increases the memory requirements.

 Reformer does two things differently from the standard Transformer

-1. Adds a hashing function into the self-attention similarity computation, so only a small subset of states is actually used.
+1. It adds a hashing function into the self-attention similarity computation, so only a small subset of states is actually used.

-2. Uses a trick with so-called reversible layers, a brilliant idea using trivial algebra that causes that the model does not store values of activation function during training.
+2. It uses a trick with so-called reversible layers, a brilliant idea using trivial algebra that causes that the model does not store values of activation function during training.

 ## Self-Attention Locally Sensitive Hashing

-The transformer model is based on self-attention layers (this is the place that considers all combinations).
-In general, we can imagine attention as probabilistic retrieval.
+The Transformer model is based on self-attention layers (this is the place where it considers all input combinations).
+In general, we can imagine the attention mechanism as probabilistic data retrieval.
 For a query, you want to retrieve some information about entries that you have in a data storage.
+Because we are in a neural network, both the queries and the data are vectors.
-We have some _queries_ $Q = (q_1, \ldots, q_L)$, we compare them with some _keys_ $K = (k_1, \ldots, k_L)$ and based on that comparison, we retrieve some values $V = (v_1, \ldots, v_L)$.
+We have some _queries_ $Q = (q_1, \ldots, q_L)$, we compare them with some _keys_ $K = (k_1, \ldots, k_L)$ and based on that comparison, we retrieve some values $V = (v_1, \ldots, v_L)$ that are associated with the keys.

 In Transformers, each state corresponds to one input token (i.e., a word or a sub-word).
-Self-attention is uses the same states as all queries, keys and values.
+Self-attention uses the same states as all queries, keys, and values.
 We can imagine the self-attention as collecting information that is encoded in some other hidden states (carried by other words).
-In each layer, each subword collects some information the other subwords have and pass it further.
+In each layer, each subword collects some (hopefully relevant) information from the other subwords and pass it further.

-Because we might not want all the information from other subwords, but only some parts, we do something called multi-head attention.
-Each head gets specialized for retrieving a specific kind of information.
-This "specialization" is achieved by linear projections of the states.
-The projection cannot add any information to the states, they only can make suppress something or make something more prominent.
+Because we might not want everything from other subwords, but only some particular information, we do so-called multi-head attention.
+In this setup, each head gets specialized for retrieving a specific kind of information.
+This “specialization” is achieved by linear projections of the states.
+The projection cannot add any information to the states, they only can suppress something or make something more prominent.

-Image, already projected our states and have three sets of states $Q$, $K$, and
-$V$.
-To make things efficient, the we treat the sets of vectors as matrices.
+Now, we already projected our states and have three sets of states $Q$, $K$, and $V$.
+To make things computationally efficient, we treat the sets of vectors as matrices.
 The attention is computed as follows:

 $$ O = \text{softmax}\left( QK^\top / \sqrt{d} \right) V $$

-$Q \in \mathbb{R}^{L \times d} = (q_1, \ldots, q_n)$ are $L$ query vectors,
-analogically $K$ and $V$ are keys and values respectively.
+$Q \in \mathbb{R}^{L \times d} = (q_1, \ldots, q_n)$ are $L$ query vectors, $K$ and $V$ are keys and values respectively.
 Here, the output of the softmax has size $L^2$ for a sequence of length $L$.
-This what we want to get rid of.
+This square is what the Reformer tries to get rid of.

 Let us have a look at this from a perspective of a single query $q_i$ and re-write the dot-product (the $i$-th subword is looking for what subwords